ImperialCollegeLondon/pnextract/README.md

 ## See [src/script/README.md](src/script/README.md) for compile/build instructions.

-See also README files for other modules which are located in their own directories:
+See also README files of other modules which are located in their own directories:
 [src/libvoxel](src/libvoxel), [src/script](src/script) and in [thirdparty](thirdparty).

  ----------------------------------------------------------------

+Download the [bin.7z](bin.7z) for pre-compiled Windows executables.

 ### Contact and References ###